-The second part of this section includes the January 1, 2022 actuarial valuation report and the GASB 67 and 68 Disclosure Report for the Fiscal Year October 1, 2022 to September 30, 2023.
+The second part of this section includes the January 1, 2023 actuarial valuation report and the GASB 67 and 68 Disclosure Report for the Fiscal Year October 1, 2023 to September 30, 2024.
 These reports were prepared by Milliman, Inc., the Plan's independent actuary.

-State law requires the actuary's report along with the independently audited annual financial report be filed each year with the Pension Review Board.
+State of Texas law requires the actuary's report along with the independently audited annual financial report be filed each year with the Texas Pension Review Board.
 In addition, every five years the actuarial assumptions must be independently audited by a different actuary and their report reviewed by the Committee, METRO, and the Plan's independent actuary.
-This report must also be sent to Pension Review Board.
+This report must also be sent to the Texas Pension Review Board.

-The actuarial assumptions were independently audited on October 30, 2018.
+The actuarial assumptions were independently audited on April 26, 2024.
 A copy of this audit report can be obtained by contacting METRO's Office of the Controller

 Governmental Accounting Standard Board Statement No. 67 Financial Reporting for Pension Plans requires the preparation of a depletion analysis to determine if the projected cash inflows from contributions and investment returns will be adequate to meet benefit payments and expenses.
 The investment rate of return used in actuarial calculations must be reduced when projected cash flows are determined to be inadequate.
-Based on this analysis, reduction to 6.25% projected investment rate of return was required.
+Based on this analysis, a reduction to 6.25 percent projected investment rate of return was required.

 An overview of the Plan is discussed in Note 1 to the Basic Financial Statements.
+Please see page 89 for the ten-year schedule of actuarially determined and actual contributions provided as required supplementary information.